akka/alpakka/docs/src/main/paradox/elasticsearch.md

 ### JsObject message

-Now we can stream messages which contains spray-json's `JsObject` from or to Elasticsearch where we have access to by providing the `RestClient` to the
+Now we can stream messages which contains spray-json's `JsObject` (in Scala) or `java.util.Map<String, Object>` (in Java) from or to Elasticsearch where we have access to by providing the `RestClient` to the
 @scaladoc[ElasticsearchSource](akka.stream.alpakka.elasticsearch.scaladsl.ElasticsearchSource$) or the
 @scaladoc[ElasticsearchSink](akka.stream.alpakka.elasticsearch.scaladsl.ElasticsearchSink$).